The Cartier core map for Cartier algebras: Introduction

 Returning to the non-pair setting, we also give the following explicit formula for the Cartier core of an arbitrary ideal in a quotient of a regular ring, making use of a criterion for strong $F$-regularity due to Glassbrenner \cite{Glassbrenner.96}.

 \begin{thmB}[\Cref{c-ideal-quo-reg-ring}] Let $S$ be a regular $F$-finite ring, let $I\subseteq J$ be ideals of $S$, and let $R=S/I$.
 Then

 \end{thmB}

-This presentation of the Cartier core allows us to prove that the Cartier core map commutes with basic operations in commutative algebra such as localizing, adjoining a variable, and in the case of quotients of polynomial rings, with homogenization (see \Cref{localization}, \Cref{qr-add-var}, \Cref{qr-homogenization}).
-As an application of these techniques, we give an exact description of the Cartier core map for primes in the case of Stanley-Reisner rings.
+This presentation of the Cartier core allows us to prove that the Cartier core map commutes with basic operations such as localizing, adjoining a variable, and in the case of quotients of polynomial rings, with homogenization (see \Cref{localization}, \Cref{qr-add-var}, \Cref{qr-homogenization}).
+As an application of these techniques, we give an exact description of the Cartier core map in the case of Stanley-Reisner rings.

-\begin{thmC}[\Cref{stanley-reisner-c-map}] Let $R$ be a Stanley-Reisner ring over a field that has prime characteristic and is $F$-finite.
-Let $Q$ be any prime ideal.
+\begin{thmC}[\Cref{stanley-reisner-c-map}, \Cref{stanley-reisner-general-c-map}] Let $R$ be a Stanley-Reisner ring over a field that has prime characteristic and is $F$-finite.
+Let $Q$ be any prime ideal of $R$.
 Then

-In particular, the image of the Cartier core map on primes, i.e., the set of generic points of $F$-pure centers of $R$, is the set of sums of minimal primes. \end{thmC}
+In particular, the image of the Cartier core map on primes, i.e., the set of generic points of $F$-pure centers of $R$, is the set of sums of minimal primes.
+Further, if $J$ is any ideal, then